zainaftab2225/zainaftab2225.github.io/_computerscience/python-installation-win10.md

 1. Open the file **'IDLE (Python --version--)'**.
 2. Type in **'print("Hello World")'**.
 If the shell outputs 'Hello World', then Python is installed correctly.
-3. You can also open the Windows Command Prompt and write **'python --version'**.
+3. You can also open the Windows Command Prompt and write **'python - -version'**.
 If the version is displayed, then Python installed correctly.

 ### Setting up the Atom Environment